Happy ending after workplace heartbreak

-If we fallout with those closet to us, the break-up can sometimes be bitter and acrimonious.
+If we fallout with those closest to us, the break-up can sometimes be bitter and acrimonious.

 After Joe, a customer service advisor, ended his relationship with his girlfriend after eight years he faced much more than an emotional battle to mend a broken heart.
 A social media post left him fighting to save his job.